ophelialabs/ophelialabs.github.io/docs/src/index.md

 - All because **I wanted to print an instructional return process sheet for my coworker**
 - Re-think folder heirarchy and place in other `2 projects accordingly`. be precise and to the point, use external project links (ie - xref) for cleanliness
 - "Doesn't even know how to build, it will take at least 9 months to cover gaps"; Well I'm going to build this aren't I
-- Please note, that is still playing catchup, reactive vs proactive [algorithms being narrowed down and **bugs** (access being granted before restriction)]
+- Please note, that is still playing catchup, reactive vs proactive (algorithms being narrowed down and **bugs**: i.e. access being granted before restriction)
 ---

 ![](https://pubs.rsc.org/image/article/2025/mh/d4mh01854k/d4mh01854k-f1_hi-res.gif)